 d.
-In the [OAuthTool\ServiceApp] section, set the following parameters:
+In the [OAuthTool_ServiceApp] section, set the following parameters:

-AdminConsentUrl Replace the placeholder {TenantId} with your Microsoft 365 Tenant, for example mydomain.onmicrosoft.com.
-TokenUrl Replace the placeholder {TenantId} with your Microsoft 365 Tenant, for example mydomain.onmicrosoft.com. АррКеу The application key of the application you created to represent the connector.
-CustomValue0 The path to the .pfx file that contains the certificate and private key to use to authenticate the connector.
-CustomValue1 The password for the private key.
+AdminConsentUrl Replace the placeholder {TenantId} with your Microsoft 365 the connector.

+TokenUrl Replace the placeholder {TenantId} with your Microsoft 365 key to use to authenticate the connector.

-e.
+AppKey The application key of the application you created to represent e.
 Open a command-line window and run the following command: